 The front room of CALLY's and JOHNNY's house.
 A typical shotgun layout with a large front room which leads to a bedroom which leads into a kitchen which leads into the back yard which one can see into from the front door (which is to say that one can fire a shotgun through the front door and hit somebody out the back door).
 A curtainless window is open in the front room.
-CALLY (CALLA LILY) is listless, unfocused, almost dotty with grief.
-SHE is a lovely, lithe woman in her thirties.
+CALLY (CALLA LILY) is listless, unfocused, almost dotty with qrief,

 A veil of submissive femininity and frailty hides the adult inside her that has never been allowed or encouraged to appear.
 SHE has been married since SHE was sixteen and finds life without her husband (JOHNNY) unimaginable (literally) and impossible.
 Now HE has been gone for two weeks and SHE is deeply blue.
 This blue mood is pervasive as SHE goes about her chores in a desultory way.
 SHE is primarily trying to stretch some curtains on a frame stretcher.
 A basket of limp damp ones is at her feet and they are very much like the way SHE feels.
 The curtains keep popping away from the pins and drooping down the frame.
 As CALLY fumbles with curtains, GENEVA, a trawler's wife, looks in window.

-GENEVA

-Occo.
+Oooo.
 You in there, yeah?
 Cally?
 Girl, what on earth do you think you doing?
 What kind of curtain stretching is that?
+Just hold it.
 Hold it.
-Just hold it.

-(SHE walks around set to front door,

-talking all the while)
+(SHE walks around set to front door, talking all the while)